 That place is called a brokerage and you have a plethora of options.

-Just link in order to put your money into savings you need to choose a bank to house your savings account you need to choose a brokerage to house your investment accounts.
+Just like you need to choose a bank to house your savings account BEFORE you put your money into savings, you need to choose a brokerage to house your investment accounts.

 Fidelity, Betterment, Vanguard, Ellevest, Charles Schwab, WealthSimple…these are all brokerages.
 You can open accounts like IRAs or taxable brokerage accounts at each of them.